 SOURCE: Carrizo Oil & Gas, Inc.

-Statements in this news release that are not historical facts, including but not limited to those related to the proposed sale transactions (including timing, purchase price and effects thereof), use of proceeds, oil and gas sales, estimated values and liabilities, outlook, guidance, growth, targets, timing, rates and levels of production, production mix (including estimates of any historical information that has not yet been factually verified), capital requirements, spending plans, the amount, timing, nature and geographical location of drilling and completion, land acquisition, seismic and other expenditures, the location and timing of drilling activity within the Company's various areas of operation, the Company's or management's intentions, beliefs, expectations, hopes, projections, assessment of risks, estimations, plans or predictions for the future, results of the Company's strategies, timing of completion and drilling of wells, and other statements that are not historical facts (or are estimates of historical information that have not yet been factually verified) are forward-looking statements that are based on current expectations.
+Statements in this news release that are not historical facts, including but not limited to those related to timing of closing, benefits of any of the transactions described, purchase price, capital expenditures, use of proceeds, use of carry, timing and levels of production, production mix, development plans, use of proceeds, oil and gas sales, the Company's or management's intentions, beliefs, expectations, hopes, projections, assessment of risks, estimations, plans or predictions for the future, results of the Company's strategies, timing of completion and drilling of wells, and other statements that are not historical facts are forward-looking statements that are based on current expectations.
 Although Carrizo believes that its expectations are based on reasonable assumptions, it can give no assurance that these expectations will prove correct.
-Important factors that could cause actual results to differ materially from those in the forward-looking statements include actions by governmental authorities, joint venture partners, industry partners, lenders and other third parties, failure of closing conditions to occur, actions by purchasers, title, environmental and other issues affecting proceeds and indemnities, market and other conditions, capital needs and uses, commodity price changes, effects of the global economy on exploration activity, results of and dependence on exploratory drilling activities, operating risks, right-of-way and other land issues, availability of capital and equipment, weather, and other risks described in Carrizo's Form 10-K for the year ended December 31, 2012 and its other filings with the Securities and Exchange Commission.
-Each forward-looking statement speaks only as of the date of the particular statement and we undertake no obligation to update or revise any forward-looking statement.
+Important factors that could cause actual results to differ materially from those in the forward-looking statements include failure of closing conditions to be satisfied, the risk of the drilling carry not being utilized, completion of possible acreage acquisitions, title defects and other purchase price adjustments and indemnities, results of wells, performance of rig operators and gathering systems, actions by governmental authorities, joint venture partners, purchasers, industry partners, lenders and other third parties, market and other conditions, availability of well connects, capital needs and uses, commodity price changes, results of and dependence on exploratory drilling activities, operating risks, right-of-way and other land issues, availability of capital and equipment, weather, and other risks described in Carrizo's Form 10-K for the year ended December 31, 2011 and its other filings with the Securities and Exchange Commission.